JAGC-siete/saas_rh_mvp/frontend/API_SECURITY.md

 # API Security Notes

-## Securing API Tokens

-The current implementation has the Manatal API token hardcoded in the frontend code with a fallback to an environment variable.
-This is not ideal for production environments.
+## Current Implementation

+The Manatal API integration currently:
+- Uses an API token stored in Vite environment variables with a hardcoded fallback
+- Makes API requests directly from the frontend code
+- Validates form data on the client side
+- Handles API responses and errors in the frontend

+## Security Concerns

+This implementation has several security considerations:

+1. **Client-side token exposure**: The API token is visible in the compiled JavaScript, making it accessible to users through browser developer tools.

+2. **Token rotation challenges**: When the token needs to be rotated, it requires a full redeployment of the frontend application.

+3. **No request validation**: There's no server-side validation of requests before they're sent to the Manatal API.

+4. **Limited rate limiting**: Without a server-side proxy, we cannot effectively implement rate limiting to prevent abuse.

-### Best Practices for Production
+## Best Practices for Production

 1. **Server-side Token Handling**:
    - Create a server-side API proxy that handles authentication with Manatal